fluteds/tttools/readme.md

 ## Boost Mode

-A tampermonkey script & bookmarklet that improves the performance of turntable for slower browsers or those who like a cleaner approach to turntable.
+A tampermonkey script & bookmarklet that improves the performance for slower browsers or those who like a cleaner approach.

 Removes:

-- video
+- Video
-- avatars
+- Avatars
-- extra animation
+- Extra animation

-Optionally, you can install [h264ify](https://chrome.google.com/webstore/detail/h264ify/aleakchihdccplidncghkekgioiakgal) as well.
-The extension boosts YouTube's performance.

 ## Hide TTStats